 'Oh that they had such a heart in them, that they would fear Me and keep all My commandments always, that it may be well with them and with their sons forever!Deuteronomy 5:29(NASB)

-“All that the Lord has said, we will do', was their immediate and heartfelt response.
-But they failed.. and were condemned to wander in the wilderness for 40 years, until an entire generation of unbelieving, discontented Israelites were replaced by their progeny.
+“All that the Lord has said, we will do," was their immediate and heartfelt response.
+But they failed.
+They broke their covenant and were condemned to wander in the wilderness for 40 years, until an entire generation of unbelieving, discontented Israelites were replaced by their progeny.

-Despite breaking God's Covenant, disobeying His Law and murmuring against the Lord, He graciously reinstated His promises to a new generation of Israelites.
-Just prior to his death, Moses once again reiterated the very same Covenant and Commandments that He originally spoke to the assembled congregation, on the holy mount.. so many years before.
+Despite breaking God's covenant, disobeying His Law, and murmuring against Him, the Lord graciously reinstated His promises to a new generation of Israelites.
+Just prior to his death, Moses once again reiterated the very same covenant and Commandments that He originally spoke to the assembled congregation on the holy mount... so many years before.

-He did not add to God's original covenant.. nor did He subtract any detail of the former agreement, which He made with His people, Israel.
-Moses reminded them of their historical past; of God's promises to Abraham, Isaac, Jacob and the nation of Israel - and He brought to their remembrance the long-suffering faithfulness of their good and gracious God - despite their own rebellion and apostasy.
+He did not add to God's original covenant, nor did he subtract any detail of the former agreement which God had made with His people, Israel.
+Moses reminded them of their historical past, of God's promises to Abraham, Isaac, Jacob, and the nation of Israel - and He brought to their remembrance the long-suffering faithfulness of their good and gracious God - despite their own rebellion and apostasy.

-God knew that man was incapable of fulfilling the righteous requirements of God's holy Law, but He purposed in His heart.. that the impossible standard of the perfect Law would be the schoolmaster that would point them to Christ - and they by faith in Him, would receive a new heart.
-The Law would be the instrument that showed man.. that the good things they want to do, they cannot do - but that the evil things that they don't want to do, is the very thing they carry out, in the lust of their flesh.
+God knew that man was incapable of fulfilling the righteous requirements of God's holy Law with HIM, and so He purposed in His heart that the impossible standard of the perfect Law would be the schoolmaster that would point them to Christ - so that by faith in Him they would receive a new heart.
+The Law would be the instrument that would point out mans' sinfulness.
+The Law would show mankind that the good things they want to do, they cannot do - but that the evil things that they don't want to do, are the very things they carry out in the lust of their flesh.

-The glorious new covenant was cut at Calvary and all who believe in His name (both Jew and Gentile) are members of Christ's Body, during this present dispensation of grace.
-We are ministers of reconciliation, with the indwelling Holy Spirit abiding in our heart.
-But the promise that God made to Israel, so many years ago, had to be postponed and have yet to be fully and finally fulfilled.
+The glorious New Covenant was cut at Calvary by our Lord Jesus, and all who believe in His name (both Jew and Gentile) are members of His Body during this present dispensation of grace.
+We are ministers of reconciliation with the indwelling Holy Spirit abiding in our hearts.
+But the promise that God made to Israel so many years ago, had to be postponed and has yet to be fully and finally fulfilled.

 God is currently bringing back His people to the land of Israel and to Jerusalem - the city where God has placed His name.
-But first God must punish a God-hating, Christ-rejecting sinful gentile world during the comeing time, of great Tribulation.
-But He must also turn the blinded hearts of the nation of Israel back to Himself, during the terrible time of Jacob's trouble - when as a nation they will repent of their sins, weep together over their crucified Messiah... and cry our to the Lord to deliver them.
+But first, God must punish a God-hating, Christ-rejecting, sinful Gentile world during the coming time of Great Tribulation.
+He must also turn the blinded hearts of the nation of Israel back to Himself during this terrible time of Jacob's Trouble - when as a nation they will repent of their sins, weep together over their crucified Messiah, and cry out to the Lord to deliver them.

-God's never-ending love-story for His people continues... but today as the Body of Christ, we wait for that glorious event, when we shall be taken into heaven to be His bride.. for His love-story for the Church is equally as wonderful as His love for Israel... and is deserving of our praise and worship.
+God's never-ending love-story for His people continues... but today, as the Body of Christ, we wait for that glorious event when we shall be taken into heaven to be His Bride... for His love-story for the Church is equally wonderful as His love for Israel... and is deserving of our praise and worship.